 Geographic markets provide products or services within a special economic environment subject to risks and returns that differ from the risks and the returns that apply to units active in other economic environments.
 Nilorn's geographic areas constitute segments.
 The market grouping made reflects the natural boundary of the markets in the Group.
 The markets are Sweden, Other Europe and Asia.
 Sweden and Other Europe consists of sales units.
 Segment Asia has no sales unit, but consists primarily of sourcing, warehousing and distribution.
-The grouping reflects the Company's internal organisation and reporting system.
-Operating expenses not included in the segments are recognised as
+The grouping reflects the Company's internal organization and reporting system.
+Operating expenses not included in the segments are recognized as Group-wide costs and include primarily costs for Group management, central